 "The One Hour-A-Day-Formula: How to Achieve Your Dreams In Just One Hour a Day" will show you how to use the very odds and ends of time to achieve what you want from life.

 This is the formula that allowed legal thriller author John Grisham to go from working long hours for little money at a job he hated, to getting paid millions to do what he loves.
 The one-hour-a-day formula was also used by Journalist Geoff Edgers to make his dream of producing a movie come true.
 Financial expert and author Robert Pagliarini recommends that you use this formula to transform yourself from a consumer, to a creator.

 This 113-Page eBook will show you how to use the one-hour-a-day formula to make your dreams come true.
-Although "The One Hour-A-Day Formula" normally sells for $13.85--you get it as a bonus with your purchase of "Make It Happen!".
+You get "The One Hour-A-Day Formula" as a bonus with your purchase of "Make It Happen!".
 (Read More.)

 My 'No-Questions, No-Hassles'30 Day Money Back Guarantee